The 2021 Nonprofit Power 100: 51-100

 Executive Director, Brooklyn Community Bail Fund

 While the Brooklyn Community Bail Fund pivoted away from posting criminal bail – instead focusing on getting immigrants out of detention and legislative changes – it made an exception to support protesters responding to George Floyd’s death in 2020.
-Seeing a flood of donations, the organization, led by Peter Goldberg, spent millions of dollars posting bail for demonstrators and redirecting funds to Black-led groups focused on police brutality and incarceration in New York.
+Seeing a flood of donations, the organization, led by Peter Goldberg, distributed millions of dollars to other funds posting bail for demonstrators and to Black-led groups focused on police brutality and incarceration in New York.

 95. Scott Short